nexusformat/definitions/manual/source/design.rst

 	phi                rotation               0 1 0
 	=================  =====================  ==========

-    The type and direction of the NeXus standard operations is documented in :ref:`tb.table-transform`.
-    NeXus can now also allow non standard operations to be stored in data files.
-In such cases additional data attributes are required which describe the operation.
-These are *transformation_type* which can be either translation or rotation.
-The other is *vector* which is 3 float values describing the direction of translation or rotation.
-The value is, of course, always the value of the data field in the data file.

-How NeXus describes the order of operations to apply has not yet been :index:`decided <coordinate systems, transformations; order of operations>`.
-The authors favourite scheme
-is to use a special field at each instrument component, named *transform* which describes the operations to apply to get the component into its position as a list of colon separated paths to the operations to apply relative to the current NXentry.
-For paths in the same group, only the name need to be given.
-Detectors may need two such fields: the transform field to get the detector as a whole into its position and a *transform_pixel* field which describes how the absolute position of a detector pixel can be calculated.

 For the NeXus spherical coordinate system, the order is implicit and is given in the next example.